RichardByrne95/CI-MS4-TuckIn/README.md

 -   Data integrity is maintained while creating, reading, updating or deleting data in the database.
 -   All queries retrieve data from the database and display correctly.

-### TODO Manual Interface Testing
+### Manual Interface Testing

--   Heroku processes and displays everything correctly.
+-   Heroku processes and displays everything that hasn't already been noted in this README correctly.
 -   All pages are aesthetically consistent.

 ### TODO Manual Compatibility Testing